Skip to content

 Though, as discussed above, Minnesota should consider increasing the THC threshold to one percent, as West Virginia has done.
 After all, this would allow safer, quality hemp-CBD.
 And it would help solve some of the problems we are seeing today with CBD products.

-1. Minnesota: Legalize marijuana for responsible adult use, including small batch home-production commensurate with home-production of beer and wine.
+1. Minnesota: Legalize marijuana for responsible adult use, including small batch home-production like home-production of beer and wine.

-2. Federal: Repeal all laws criminalizing marijuana, resume federalism by leaving it to the States.
+2. Federal: Repeal all laws criminalizing marijuana.
+Federalism means leave it to the States.
 Carve out federal recognition of legal hemp and hemp products, and their free trade in interstate commerce.

 3. Baby step solutions – detailed above.